-OGNZL has an annual monitoring programme that assesses the occupational health work exposures to workers during the course of their daily work.
+OGNZL has an annual monitoring programme that assesses the occupational health of workers during their daily work.
 Lapel-mounted samplers are attached to mining personnel (including contractors) with various air pumps, heads, and filters.
 Work roles are divided into similar exposure groups (SEGs) and samples are taken based on the hazards associated with a particular group which include: